chasemc/IDBacApp/README.md

    - 50% Acetonitrile (ACN)
    - 47.5% Water (H<sub>2</sub>O)
    - 2.5% Trifluoroacetic Acid (TFA)
-     - e.g. 100 µL of solution = 50 µL ACN + 47.5 µL H<sub>2</sub>O + 2.5µL TFA + 1 mg CHCA
+     - e.g. 100 µL of solution = 50 µL ACN + 47.5 µL H<sub>2</sub>O + 2.5 µL TFA + 1 mg CHCA

 **Notes:**
-- Use fresh matrix solution and store unused solid CHCA between 2-8°C.
+- Use fresh matrix solution and store unused solid CHCA between 2-8 °C.
-- There are many MALDI matrix alternatives, we have had success using CHCA which is also more common for protein profiling bacteria.
+- There are many MALDI matrix alternatives.
+We have had success using CHCA, which is also more common for protein profiling of bacteria.
 It may be worth trying CHCA + DHB.
+Matrix selection depends on individual user needs.
   - For alternative small-molecule matrices please see: https://doi.org/10.1055/s-0042-104800

 ---